solo-io/smerf/README.md

 ## Quick Start

-Getting started with mesh-perf is as simple as 1 or 2 steps.
+Getting started with smerf is as simple as 1 or 2 steps.

 1. If you don't have a Kubernetes cluster, [create one](#create-a-cluster).

-2. Use the `./scripts/run-all.sh` to run the e2e performance benchmark tests, e.g. run the test app and load generators, install the service mesh, run test reports, etc.
+2. Use the `./scripts/run-all.sh` to run the e2e performance benchmark tests, e.g. install the service mesh, run the test app and load generators, generate reports, etc.

 __Environment Variables:__